TuxMeaLux/Cryptonite/README.md

 Client initially has an empty certificates-revoked array.
 Periodically BM sends the signed updated list to all the clients, which use it to synchronize the internal array.
 Must pay attenction to don't **cut out yourself** blacklisting all the C2S before order  zombies to move to a new C2S.

+## TODO

-> *TODO*: find a way to contact all the clients and let they know new ip of a new C2S, without contact them through a previous C2S that could be go down in every moment. (crafted ad-hoc ICMP??)
+Find a way to contact all the clients and let they know new ip of a new C2S, without contact them through a previous C2S that could be go down in every moment. (crafted ad-hoc ICMP??)